jiho283/Simulator/README.md

 - `openai_api_key`: Required if using "GPT-3.5", "GPT-4" or `ret_method="openai-emb"`.
 - `gemini_api_key`: Required if using "gemini" in the model name.
 - `anthropic_api_key`: Required if using "claude-3" or "claude-2.1" in the model name.
+- `fast_eval`: When set to "yes", the simulator proceeds to the next utterance without waiting for the time interval if the history has already been updated.
+The default setting is "yes".
+Options include "yes" and "no".

 ## Python Package